 When considering what action to take for your addicted friend or loved one, remember the most important thing you can do is something.
 Find out what resources are available in your community, and then talk to the addicted person about what those options are.

-If your friend or loved one rebuffs you, reach out to me or the attorney that oversees Casey’s Law in your state.
+If your friend or loved one rebuffs you, reach call 502-443-1748.
 It’s quite possible that the actions you take will result in saving a life.
 Click below to have one of our representatives call you to discuss Casey's Law.